An inverse spectral problem for a star graph of Krein strings: A star graph of Krein strings

-Moreover, these inverses are obviously non-negative since the sesquilinear form on the right-hand side of~\eqref{eqnWeakFormEdge} is positive semi-definite.
+Moreover, these inverses are obviously non-negative since the sesquilinear form on the right-hand side of~\eqref{eqnWeakFormEdge} is positive semidefinite.

 Similar facts also hold for the linear relation $S$ associated with the whole graph.
-In order to be able to write down the trace of $S^{-1}$ in a simple way, we introduce the function $\Trf\in H_0^1(\G)$ such that
+In order to be able to write down the trace of the inverse of $S$ in a simple way, we introduce the function $\Trf\in H_0^1(\G)$ such that

 Let us mention that this function indeed is the diagonal of the Green's function at zero energy, that is, the integral kernel of the operator $S^{-1}$.

 \begin{proposition} The inverse of $S$ is a non-negative trace class operator with